nicolasochem/tzip/drafts/current/draft-consensus-key.md

 ### A new consensus key table in the context

 We propose to extend the context with two new tables:
-- one main table storing the active consensus key of a delegate,
+- one main table storing the active consensus key of a baker,
-- and a second table storing pending consensus-key updates for a delegate and at which cycle the key must be activated.
+- and a second table indexed by baker and cycle and storing pending consensus-key updates.

 At the end of each cycle, the table of pending updates is traversed: consensus keys that must be activated in the next cycle are removed from the pending consensus-key table and inserted into the active consensus-key table.